sosiristseng/sosiristseng/README.md

 ## Working on

-* Mitochodrial dynamics in response to energy status and external stimuli.
+* Mitochondrial dynamics in response to energy status and external stimuli.
-* Mitochodnrial function, reactive oxygen species, and cardiac electrophysiology.
+* Mitochondrial function, reactive oxygen species, and cardiac electrophysiology.

 ## Currently investigating